tocheskey/LIFX-customer-suggestions/README.md

 ---------------------------------------------

-* Percentages are indicitave of total requests received as listed above
+Percentages are representative of total requests received as listed above